 Temperature runaway in the reactor bed is the process of sudden and uncontrolled temperature rise during the operation of the catalytic reactor due to uncontrolled exothermic reactions, abnormal firing in the feed heater, unexpected flow reduction in one of the feed streams, changes in feed composition and quench gas failure.
 Removing one of the feed liquids or gas will stop the exothermic reaction.
 For quick removal of the feed from the catalyst is the activation of a manual or auto emergency depressurization system.
 The possible consequence of thermal runaway is the carbon lay down over the catalyst and in extreme cases may damage the hydrotreating catalyst.
 For more details about temperature runaway, please view the blog “Avoiding Temperature Runaway in Hydroprocessing Reactors”

 Causes of Thermal Runaway in Hydrotreating Reactor and its Controls

 a.
 The uncontrolled firing of the feed heater

 Check the function of the fuel gas controller and reduce the firing rate if you find any temperature rise at the reactor inlet.
 This can be done by taking the controller in manual mode or using any other appropriate method to control the firing rate.
-If the heater firing is not under control, then shut down the heater to avoid reactor temperature increase.
+If the heater firing is not under control, then shut down the heater to avoid a reactor temperature increase.

 b.
 Sudden flow reduction of any of the combined feeds

 Sudden flow reduction of gas or liquid will increase the temperature at the reactor bed and in extreme cases may lead to uncontrolled temperature rise.
-Always, while reducing the feed rate, first decrease the temperature of the reactor then reduce the feed.
+Always, while reducing the feed rate, first decrease the temperature of the reactor and then reduce the feed.

 c.
 Compressor Capacity Change